Cartan structure equations and Levi-Civita connection in noncommutative geometry: Examples

-$\phantom{.}$\\ { {\bf{Acknowledgments}}}\\ The author would like to thank the organizers of the conference ``Noncommutative manifolds and their symmetries'' dedicated to Giovanni Landi on the occasion of his 60th birthday (Scalea 16-20.9.2019) and the guest of honour for the opportunity to present the main results of this research.
+{ {\bf{Acknowledgments}}}\\ The author would like to thank the organizers of the conference ``Noncommutative manifolds and their symmetries'' dedicated to Giovanni Landi on the occasion of his 60th birthday (Scalea 16-20.9.2019) and the guest of honour for the opportunity to present the initial key findings of this research.

-The author acknowledges partial support from INFN, CSN4, Iniziativa Specifica GSS.
-This research has a financial support from Universit\`a del Piemonte Orientale.
-The author is affiliated to INdAM-GNFM.
+The author acknowledges partial support from INFN, CSN4, Iniziativa Specifica GSS, from INdaM-GNFM and from Universit\`a del Piemonte Orientale. \\[.5em] The author states that there is no conflict of interest.
+Data sharing not applicable to this article as no datasets were generated or analysed during the current study.